 Edibles are one of the most popular forms of cannabis, and for good reason.
 They’re easy to dose, they taste delicious, and they eliminate the need to fill your lungs with smoke.
 While these are all great reasons to buy edibles, one question is often on people’s minds about them: if I eat an edible, how long will it stay in my system?

-Some online sources, like Sprout Health Group, claim that edibles can stay in your system for three to twelve days, other sources claim that they’ll stay in your system for up to six months.
+Some online sources claim that edibles can stay in your system for three to twelve days, while others claim that they’ll stay in your system for up to six months.
 Truth is, there’s no concrete answer to that question, only speculated guesses, and they all vary from person to person.

 What are cannabis edibles?

-Cannabis edibles are the edible method of consuming cannabis.
-They come in multiple forms including: gummies, mints, tarts, pastilles, chocolates, candy bars, brownies, cookies, pretzels – and the list goes on and on as the cannabis industry evolves and innovates.
+Edibles are the edible method of consuming cannabis.
+They come in multiple forms including: gummies, mints, tarts, pastilles, chocolates, candy bars, brownies, cookies, pretzels, beverages – and the list goes on and on as the cannabis industry evolves and innovates.

 How long do cannabis edibles stay in your system?

-Weedmaps suggests that THC can stay in your blood for up to 4 hours, saliva for up to 29 days, and hair for up to 90 days.
+Leafly suggests that THC can stay in your blood for up to 45-60 days, saliva for up to 1-7 days, and hair for up to 120 days.
 How long it will take your body to clean itself ultimately depends on two primary factors: your body type and your consumption habits.

 The THC from cannabis stores in your fat cells, and is flushed out of the body through urine.
 What this means is the lower your body fat percentage, and the more you pee, the faster the edibles will leave your body.

 Conversely, the higher your body fat percentage, the longer it will take for your body to be cannabinoid-free.
-This is why so many people rush to over-exercise when it’s time to detox for a drug test, though there is no scientific research that backs this as effective.
+This is why so many people rush to over-exercise when it’s time to pass a drug test, though there is no scientific research that backs this as effective.

 While most of the answers to “How long do edibles stay in my system” are simply guesses, one thing is known for certain: it will take longer to get rid of the THC from edibles than it will to clear out the THC from consuming flower or concentrates.
 This is due to how the body processes edibles, and the different type of THC that comes from it.